auth0/docs/articles/quickstart/native/ios-swift/05-authorization.md

 The rule is checked every time a user attempts to authenticate.

-* If the user has a valid email and the domain is`admin.com`, the user gets the admin and user roles.
+* If the user has a valid email and the domain is `admin.com`, the user gets the admin and user roles.
 * If the email contains anything else, the user gets the regular user role.

 The claim is saved in the ID token under the name `https://access.control/roles`.
-Check the name on your app.

 ::: note
 Depending on your needs, you can define roles other than admin and user.
 Read about the names you give your claims in the [Rules documentation](/rules#hello-world).